Best AirPlay speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best AirPlay speakers you can buy in 2021.

-While the Apple HomePod above comes with all the company's signature technologies, if you want top quality sound from an AirPlay 2 speaker – and have the budget to stretch – you'll want to be looking at the Naim Mu-so Qb 2nd Generation.
+While the Apple HomePod Mini (below) comes with all the company's signature technologies, if you want top quality sound from an AirPlay 2 speaker – and have the budget to stretch – it is well worth looking at the Naim Mu-so Qb 2nd Generation.

 Capable of hi-res playback up to 24-bit/384kHz, the new Qb betters its predecessors performance with even greater clarity, precision timing and stunning dynamic range.
-We love it so much we named it our wireless speakers Product of the Year for 2019.
+We loved it so much we named it our wireless speakers Product of the Year for 2019 and 2020.

 Read the full review: Naim Mu-so Qb 2nd Generation